Skip to main navigation Skip to search Skip to main content

 I am Senior Lecturer in Architectural History and Theory in the Department of Architecture and Civil Engineering.
 My principal research area is twentieth-century architecture in Britain, in which I take a primarily social historical approach.

-I am currently working on an architectural and social historical biography of the important British (and especially Welsh) practice of Sir Percy Thomas from its inception in 1912 until the beginning of the twenty-first century.
-They were architects of Swansea Guildhall and other notable civic buildings throughout Britain in the 1930s; most campuses of the University of Wales in the 1950s and 60s; and the Birmingham International Convention Centre, amongst many other notable landmarks of modernity in Britain.
+I have recently completed an architectural and social historical account of the most important Welsh architectural practice of the twentieth century, published as a book, Percy Thomas: Modern Architecture as a National Service, by the University of Wales Press in 2025.
+Percy Thomas designed Swansea Guildhall and other notable civic buildings throughout Britain in the 1930s, and his subsequent practice designed most campuses of the University of Wales in the 1950s and 60s and the Birmingham International Convention Centre, amongst many other notable landmarks of modernity in Britain.

-My previous project was about post-war British Roman Catholic church architecture, in which I investigated the relationships between architecture (including the development of modernism), the historical changes associated with the liturgy around Vatican II, and the social aspects of parishes and urbanism in the period.
+My previous project was about mid-twentieth century Roman Catholic church architecture in Britain, investigating the relationships between architecture (including the development of modernism), the historical changes associated with the liturgy around Vatican II, and the social aspects of parishes and urbanism in the period.
 The culmination of this work was my book, Building the Modern Church: Roman Catholic Church Architecture in Britain, 1955 to 1975 (Ashgate/Routledge, 2014).
 This project was funded by the Arts and Humanities Research Council and the Paul Mellon Centre for Studies in British Art and Architecture, during my previous post as Lecturer at the Mackintosh School of Architecture, Glasgow School of Art.
-I continue to publish new research in the subject, as well as working with academic networks to support wider research in the same area.

-I teach Architectural History and Theory on various Architecture courses in the Department, and run the MArch Research Paper (dissertation) unit.
-I also supervise dissertations on the MSc course in Conservation of Historic Buildings.
+I teach Architectural History and Theory on Architecture courses in the Department and supervise MArch Research Paper (dissertation) students.
+I also teach on the MSc course in Conservation of Historic Buildings.
 I have supervised several PhD students to completion and examined others; see below for further details.
-Please get in touch with me directly at an early stage if you are interested in beginning a PhD.
+I am also currently Director of Doctoral Studies for the department.

 Willing to supervise doctoral students